Morita equivalences and Azumaya loci from Higgsing dimer algebras

 \section{Abstract}

-Let $A$ and $A'$ be superpotential algebras of dimer models, with $A'$ cancellative and $A$ non-cancellative, and suppose $A'$ is obtained from $A$ by contracting, or `Higgsing', a set of arrows to vertices while preserving a certain associated commutative ring. $A'$ is then a Calabi-Yau algebra and a noncommutative crepant resolution of its prime noetherian center, whereas $A$ is not a finitely generated module over its center, often not even PI, and its center is not noetherian and often not prime.
+Let $\psi: A \to A'$ be a cyclic contraction of dimer algebras, with $A$ non-cancellative and $A'$ cancellative. $A'$ is then prime, noetherian, and a finitely generated module over its center.
+In contrast, $A$ is often not prime, nonnoetherian, and an infinitely generated module over its center.
 We present certain Morita equivalences that relate the representation theory of $A$ with that of $A'$.

 We then characterize the Azumaya locus of $A$ in terms of the Azumaya locus of $A'$, and give an explicit classification of the simple $A$-modules parameterized by the Azumaya locus.
 Furthermore, we show that if the smooth and Azumaya loci of $A'$ coincide, then the smooth and Azumaya loci of $A$ coincide.
-This provides the first known class of algebras that are nonnoetherian and not finitely generated modules over their centers, with the property that their smooth and Azumaya loci coincide.
+This provides the first known class of algebras that are nonnoetherian and infinitely generated modules over their centers, with the property that their smooth and Azumaya loci coincide.